cuhsat/practical/README.md

 ## Usage As Library
 The Python modul exports the `Practical` class.

-> Please note, that the key must have the same length as the text.

 ### Practical.encrypt(text, key)
 Returns the given `text` encrypted with the given `key` as a string.

+> Please note, that the key must have the same length as the text.

 ### Practical.decrypt(text, key)
 Returns the given `text` decrypted with the given `key` as a string.

+> Please note, that the key must have the same length as the text.

 ### Practical.generate(size)
 Returns a new random key block of the given `size` as a string.